 - Eventually, color layers of different bacteria will appear in the column.

 - At the bottom of the column will be green sulfur photosynthetic anaerobic bacteria.

-- The layer above will be purple which is sulphur anaerobic bacteria.
+- The layer above will be purple which is sulfur anaerobic bacteria.

 - Followed by another column of purple anaerobic non-sulfur bacteria.

-- And at the top will be a layer of Cyanobacteria which is sulphur oxidising bacteria.
-This top layer of aerobic bacteria, produces CO2, which feeds back into the column creating further reaction.
+- And at the top will be a layer of Cyanobacteria which is sulfur-oxidizing bacteria.
+This top layer of aerobic bacteria produces CO2, which feeds back into the column creating a further reaction.